brightwellt/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 Dense(10)
 Dense(1)

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture without the dropout / cropping layers (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![NVidia][image1]

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![Center driving][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover itself when it started to veer off the track in Autonomous Mode.
 These images show what a recovery looks like starting from ... :

 ![On side of track][image3]
 ![Turning back in][image4]
 ![Back to middle][image5]

+I then added in the left and right camera images that the simulator records.
+This gave me extra data representative of a car veering across the track.
+For each image, I corrected the steering angle; adding a correction factor to left images and subtracting this factor for right images.
+These images show left, right and center images:

+![Left][image8]
+![Center][image9]
+![Right][image10]

-Then I repeated this process on track two in order to get more data points.
+During my investigations, I repeated this process on track two in order to get more data points.
+This also produces a more robust model, able to handle a wider variety of circumstances.
+However I also found that the track two data was not necessary for a successful drive around track one; especially when grayscaling the data (see below).

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would double the amount of images...
 For example, here is an image that has then been flipped:

 ![Normal image][image6]
 ![Flipped image][image7]

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 18,996 number of data points.
+I then preprocessed this data by grayscaling the data.
+[image2]: ./examples/GrayScaling.png "Grayscaling"
+This meant altering the supplied drive.py to grayscale the input data from the simulator so that it would match the model's inputs.
+I did look at using a Keras ImageDataGenerator to build the grayscale operation into the model itself, and will investigate further outside the scope of this writeup.
+Grayscaling the data significantly improved the model performance; reducing the error further and ensuring that it could reliably steer a car around track one.
+The video, run1.mp4 illustrates the saved model.h5 doing this.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 9 as evidenced by plotting the mean squared error losses during training and validation.
+Beyond 9 epochs the training loss flattened out.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.